KerryAM-R/TCR_Explore/READMEQC.md

 - Download vquest.xls file by selecting the start button
 - Repeat this process for every .fasta file

-Step 3.
-Downloading TCR_Explore QC file
+**Step 3.
+Downloading TCR_Explore QC file**
 - Upload the vquest.xls file to QC -> IMGT (Sanger sequencing) -> tab 1.
 Create QC file.
 - Download the .csv file called "IMGT_onlyQC.csv"
 - The program extracts the required columns needed either for the filtering QC process, TCR_Explore or TCRdist

 ***NOTE:*** *If steps 1 and 2 were completed prior to this process and the Junction sheet is missing, the following process can be completed with __'Summary'__ sheet only.
 However, without this sheet, one cannot download the TCRdist3 file in the 'TCR analysis -> overview of TCR pairing -> summary table', as the JUNCTION nucleotide sequences will be missing.*

-Step 4.
-Fill in the QC file
+**Step 4.
+Fill in the QC file**
-- Copy all sequences into the one .csv file, if more than one plate is present add a number in front of the initial well
+Copy all sequences into the one .csv file, if more than one plate is present add a number in front of the initial well.

-- The program adds three columns to the end of the file
+The program adds three columns to the end of the file
 - 'V.sequencing.quality.check'
     + Will list the following issues: No alignment, Unproductive issue, V identity issue, J identity issue or No issue flagged by IMGT
 - 'clone_quality'
     + If V.sequencing.quality.check reported 'No issue flagged by IMGT' the program pre-fills in as a pass, as the test-data highlighted all 151 sequences had high quality chromatograms
-    - The remaining rows in will be filled in as `NA`.
+    + The remaining rows in will be filled in as `NA`.
 These `NA` will need to be replaced with either **'pass'** or **'fail'** in based on the chromatogram quality
     + Can be viewed in QC -> Check .ab1 files.
     + Alternatively, the .ab1 can viewed in programs including FinchTV (Mac) or Chromas (Windows)
-    - We recommend checking the quality of the chromatogram from the pre-filled in 'pass' sequences
+    + We recommend checking the quality of the chromatogram from the pre-filled in 'pass' sequences
 - 'comments'
     + Fill in based on `NA` *e.g.* High quality sequence (pass), two sequence (fail), cannot resolve frameshift/stop sequence (fail), messy sequences (fail)

-Step 5.
-Creating the file needed for paired TCR_Explore
+**Step 5.
+Creating the file needed for paired TCR_Explore**
 - Upload the filled in IMGT_onlyQC.csv to QC -> IMGT (Sanger sequencing) -> tab 2.
 Paired chain file -> Completed QC file (.csv)
 - Select if the data is alpha-beta (ab) or gamma-delta (gd)
 - Select if the data was created from either "summary+JUNCTION" or "Summary"